JM Smucker Earnings: Price Hikes Buoy Sales Growth Even as Volumes Tick Down; Shares Not a Bargain

 About the Author

-Consumer Sector Director
+Sector Director

 More from Author

-Before joining Morningstar in 2006, she spent four years as an investment analyst covering retail, transportation, and technology firms for State Farm Insurance.
+Before joining Morningstar in 2006, Lash spent four years as an investment analyst covering retail, transportation, and technology firms for State Farm Insurance.
+In this capacity, Lash analyzed financial statements, business strategy, and fundamentals of owned companies and potential investments, presenting her recommendations based on this analysis to State Farm portfolio managers for ownership consideration.

-Lash holds a bachelor’s degree in finance from Bradley University and a master’s degree in business administration, with concentrations in accounting and finance, from the University of Chicago Booth School of Business.
-She also holds the Chartered Financial Analyst® designation.
+Lash holds a bachelor’s degree in finance from Bradley University’s Foster College of Business.
+She also holds a master’s degree in business administration, with concentrations in accounting and finance, from the University of Chicago Booth School of Business.
+Lash has completed the Chartered Financial Analyst® designation.
 She ranked second in the food and tobacco industry in The Wall Street Journal’s annual “Best on the Street” analysts survey in 2013, the last year the survey was conducted.

 Sponsor Center